Dear Parents/Guardians and Students:

 Special Education and Section 504 Policy

 Soaring Heights Charter School provides a free and appropriate education for every child enrolled in the school.
-Furthermore, the school has procedures in place governing interventions in the general education program such as the Pupil Assistance Committee.
+Furthermore, the school has procedures in place governing interventions for students in the general education program, such as Intervention and Referral Services.
 If such interventions are not effective, these issues may be referred to the school’s Child Study Team.
 When appropriate, Child Study Team case managers will make referrals to community agencies.

-If you have any questions regarding the school’s Section 504 policy and procedures, you may contact Diane Khwaja, Section 504 Coordinator.
-She may be reached at Soaring Heights, 1 Romar Avenue, Jersey City, NJ 07305, or by phone at (201) 434-4800.
+If you have any questions regarding the school’s Section 504 policy and procedures, you may contact Myra Ibarra, Section 504 Coordinator.
+She may be reached at Soaring Heights Charter School, 1 Romar Avenue, Jersey City, NJ 07305, or by phone at (201) 434-4800.

 FERPA and PPRA